mfbmina/movies/README.md

 - Some Movie_ids do not correspond to a movie due to accidental duplicate entries and/or test entries
 - Movies are mostly entered by hand, so errors and inconsistencies may exist

+## Missing features

+- Dockerize the application
+- Write tests
+- Add caching to solve the performance issues